eif0/dob-home/README.md

 cd dob-home
 ```

-### 3. **Run and modify**
+### Run

 Start: `npm run develop`.

 Browse `http://localhost:8000`

+## Use and modify

-Gatsby starter configured with a Gatsby theme.
-Tthis [shorter](https://www.gatsbyjs.com/docs/how-to/plugins-and-themes/using-a-gatsby-theme/) or [longer](https://www.gatsbyjs.com/tutorial/using-a-theme/) tutorial.
+this [shorter](https://www.gatsbyjs.com/docs/how-to/plugins-and-themes/using-a-gatsby-theme/) or [longer](https://www.gatsbyjs.com/tutorial/using-a-theme/) tutorial.
 The tutorials don't exactly apply to this starter however the concepts are the same.

-## Using and modifying

 This guide [Shadowing in Gatsby Themes](https://www.gatsbyjs.com/docs/how-to/plugins-and-themes/shadowing/) helps understand how to customize the underlying theme